Yet Another Programming Blog

 version = "6.x-1.0"

-?>Once you have both those files, pop them into a sub-directory called "custom auth" under the "modules" directory then enable the module.
-Keep in mind that if you've implemented the sample code verbatim, ie. without changing the two helper functions at the end, ANYBODY will be able to gain instant access to your site as an authenticated user by logging in with ANY e-mail address.
+Once you have both those files, pop them into a sub-directory called “custom auth” under the “modules” directory then enable the module.
+Keep in mind that if you’ve implemented the sample code verbatim, ie. without changing the two helper functions at the end, ANYBODY will be able to gain instant access to your site as an authenticated user by logging in with ANY e-mail address.
 You have been warned!

 My intention is to add a page to the Drupal site about writing custom/external authentication modules, as I actually spent several hours trawling through the Drupal 6 code and mapping out the entire process flow in order to write my own module.
 So if there are any specific use cases that you are interested in learning about, drop me a line or, better still, add a comment below and I'll do my best to respond.